 Login here with your Facebook, Google or Twitter account.

-3. Import the OPML file you exported in step 1.
+3. Import the OPML file that you exported in step 1.

 4. Revoke access from Feedly to your Google account.

-It’s not that I don’t trust them, but if you’re leaving their service, this step is just a best practice thing.
+It’s not that I don’t trust them, but if you’re leaving their service, this step is really about best practices.

 P.S.
-If you miss Google Reader, The Old Reader is another great no frills reader with no distractions.
+If you still miss Google Reader, check out The Old Reader.
+This is another great no frills reader with no distractions.
 The Old Reader does have a “Trending” tab which displays, uh, trending items from around the internet, but the default view is focused on your own feeds first.
-It’s not exactly the Google Reader of old.
-In fact, it’s better. enjoy.
+It’s not exactly the Google Reader of old but it does that job and in fact, it’s better.
+Enjoy.